Indiana Fever select Lauren Cox with the No. 3 pick in the 2020 WNBA Draft

 More from News

-“I think [Cox is] a threat, she can pull out and hit that free throw line jumpshot, hit that baseline jumper, she’s got the post moves around the basket,” Tamika Catchings, general manager for the Fever, said on a media call.
+“I think a threat, she can pull out and hit that free throw line jumpshot, hit that baseline jumper, she’s got the post moves around the basket,” Tamika Catchings, general manager for the Fever, said on a media call.
 “Face up, back to the basket.
 I think she does a little bit of everything, which will allow her to be able to play her in different positions with different players.”

 Upon arriving at Baylor in 2016, Cox was named Big 12 Sixth Man of the Year and a unanimous selection to the Big 12’s All-Freshman Team.
 She led the conference in blocked shots her sophomore year, was named Big 12 Defensive Player of the Year as a senior and is leaving Baylor as just the fourth player in program history to earn four separate All-America selections in the same season.